hrwasson/hrwasson.github.io/Readme.md

 Arlington, VA - September 2023-May 2024

 - Coached group swim instruction for children ages 5-8 providing personalized technique improvement in the four competitive strokes (freestyle, butterfly, breaststroke, and backstroke), racing starts and turns, and sprint training.
 - Enhanced individual swimmer's abilities and encouraged their love of the sport.

+**Office Assistant**<br>
+Gettysburg College, Department of Economics<br>
+Campus Part-Time Employment <br>
+Gettysburg, PA - January 2023—May 2023<br>

+- Supported the Academic Administrative Assistant with student programming tasks using Excel for majors and minors.
+- Assisted with event planning and social media pages.

 **Brand and Marketing Strategy Orlando Trek**<br>
 Gettysburg College, Career Services <br>
 Gettysburg, PA - January 2023<br>